idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 Newton can be applied to solve this problem.
 The only issue is that the derivatives of $\lambda$ with respective to $x$ can be dense.
-We use the Jacobian-free Newton method to overcome this difficulty, where the action of the Jacobian is approximated via finite differences.
+We use the Jacobian-free Newton method to overcome this difficulty, where the action of Jacobian on a solution vector is approximated via finite differences.
 To handle various use cases, variants of Newton are provided in this system.
 There is a current list: